How to Register a Limited Partnership in Ontario

 What Is a Limited Partnership?

 In Canada, there are many ways to register a business: Limited Partnership, Sole Proprietorship, General Partnerships, Extra Provincial Licence, Limited Liability Partnerships and Incorporation.
-Each registration type has a different business structure, which provides many options for entrepreneurs looking to operate a business in Canada.
+Each entity type has a different business structure, which provides many options for entrepreneurs looking to operate a business in Canada.

 Limited Partnerships in Canada are available in all provinces including the most popular Nova Scotia, Prince Edward Island, and British Columbia where more global investments into Canada are requested.